Bahrom2101/photo/README.md

-# photo This app does not completed yet
+This app does not completed yet